Skip to main content

 Dimension

-The Coalesce Dimension UDN is a versatile node that allows you to develop and deploy a Dimension table in Snowflake.
+The Coalesce Dimension UDN lets you develop and deploy a Dimension table in Snowflake.

 A dimension table or dimension entity is a table or entity in a star, snowflake, or starflake schema that stores details about the facts.
 Dimension tables describe the different aspects of a business process.